Ricardodpalmeida/ricsite/README.md

 ### Styling

-- Global styles are in `src/layouts/MainLayout.astro`
+- Global styles are in `src/styles/global.css`
-- Component-specific styles are in `src/styles/profile.css`
+- Component-specific styles are in other CSS files in the styles directory
 - Color scheme is defined by CSS variables in the main layout

 ### Adding New Pages

-To add new pages (like a blog):
+To add new pages:

-1. Create a new file in `src/pages/`
+1. Create a new file in `src/pages/[lang]/`
 2. Use the MainLayout component
 3. Add your content and components
+4. Use the i18n utilities to handle translations

 ### Internationalization

 The site supports multiple languages through Astro's i18n routing:

-- English content is in `src/pages/en/`
-- Portuguese content is in `src/pages/pt/`
+- Content is stored in language-specific JSON files in `src/content/profile/`
+- Dynamic routes use the `[lang]` parameter to determine the current language
+- Translations for UI elements are managed through the i18n system
-- Default language is set in `astro.config.mjs`
+- Default language (English) is set in `astro.config.mjs`
+- Language detection and fallback mechanisms ensure a good user experience

 ## 📜 License